CNES

+CNES (Centre national d'études spatiales) is the French national space agency.
+Headquartered in central Paris, the agency is overseen by the ministries of the Armed Forces, Economy and Finance and Higher Education, Research and Innovation.

-It operates from the Toulouse Space Centre and the Guiana Space Centre, but also has payloads launched from space centres operated by other countries.
-The president of CNES is Philippe Baptiste.
+It operates from the Toulouse Space Centre and the Guiana Space Centre.
+The president of CNES is François Jacq.
 CNES is a member of Institute of Space, its Applications and Technologies.
-It is Europe's largest and most important national organization of its type.
+It is Europe's largest national organization of its type.

 History

 CNES was established under President Charles de Gaulle in 1961.
 It is the world's third oldest space agency, after the Soviet space program (Russia), and NASA (United States).
 CNES was responsible for the training of French astronauts, until the last active CNES astronauts transferred to the European Space Agency in 2001.

 As of January 2015, CNES is working with Germany and a few other governments to start a modest research effort with the hope to propose a LOX/methane reusable launch vehicle by mid-2015.
 If built, flight testing would likely not start before approximately 2026.
 The design objective is to reduce both the cost and duration of reusable vehicle refurbishment, and is partially motivated by the pressure of lower-cost competitive options with newer technological capabilities not found in the Ariane 6.